FlipsideCrypto/polygon-models/models/doc_descriptions/complete_lending/complete_lending_table_docs.md

 {% docs complete_lending_borrows_table_doc %}

-This table contains transactions where users borrowed assets across AAVE, COMPOUND, SILO, DFORCE, RADIANT, and LODESTAR protocols.
+This table contains transactions where users borrowed assets across AAVE and COMPOUND protocols.
 In order to borrow assets, a user must first deposit their preferred asset and amount as collateral.

 {% enddocs %}

 {% docs complete_lending_deposits_table_doc %}

-This table contains deposit transactions across AAVE, COMPOUND, SILO, DFORCE, RADIANT, and LODESTAR protocols.
+This table contains deposit transactions across AAVE and COMPOUND protocols.
 A user deposits their preferred asset and amount.
 After depositing, users earn passive income based on the market borrowing demand.
 Additionally, depositing allows users to borrow by using their deposited assets as a collateral.
 Any interest earned by depositing funds helps offset the interest rate accumulated by borrowing.

 {% enddocs %}